rachalSmith/fact-generator-react/README.md

 The facts are typical examples of adaptations that KS4 Science students would be expected to know/deduce from an image.

+App is tested using Jest and React Testing Library.

 #### App has been deployed and hosted on github.

 https://rachalsmith.github.io/deployed-react-random-fact-generator/

-### Project Status: Automated unit and intergration testing in progress

 ### Usage

-Manually tested and working with Node version: 16.13.0
+Tested and working with Node version: 16.13.0

 #### Install dependencies